nam-hoang-le/nam-hoang-le/README.md

 ⚡ Fun fact: When I'm not coding, you can find me reading books or watching Youtube videos!

 🌟 Featured Projects 🌟

+🛡️ **Proctoring Base**
+A project where I applied CV techniques to develop features for an application preventing online cheating 🚫📚.

+🏋️‍♂️ **Tracking Barbell Exercises**
+A project where I used the Data Science workflow to develop an algorithm to recognize and count repetitions of barbell exercises 📈💪.

+⚙️ **Automate Things**
+A project where I used Python libraries to automate daily tasks, making life a bit easier and more efficient 📆✨.

 🎲 **Lottery Game**